Equality Statement

 Publishing information on the school’s public sector equality duty

-The BDAT Trust policies for Equality & Diversity and also Equal Opportunities are below.
+The BDAT Trust policies for Equality & Diversity and also Equal Opportunities can be found in the business policy section of the BDAT website or by following this link.